MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-materialized-view-best-practices.md

 ## Materialized views vs. standard views
-Standard views and materialized views are both virtual tables created with SELECT expressions and presented as logical tables to queries.
-They encapsulate the complexity of common data computation and add an abstraction layer to computation changes, so there is no need to re-write the queries.
+Azure SQL Data Warehouse supports standard views and materialized views.
+Both are virtual tables created with SELECT expressions and presented to queries as logical tables.
+Views encapsulate the complexity of common data computation and add an abstraction layer to computation changes so there's no need to rewrite queries.

 A standard view computes its data each time when the view is used.
-There is no data stored on disk.
+There's no data stored on disk.
 People typically use standard views as a tool that helps organize the logical objects and queries in a database.
 To use a standard view, a query needs to make direct reference to it.

-A materialized view pre-computes, stores and maintains its data Azure SQL Data Warehouse just like a table.
-There is no re-computation needed each time when a materialized view is used.
-This can improve the performance of queries that use all or subset of the data stored in materialized views.
-Even better, the materialized view implemented in Azure SQL Data Warehouse can be used by queries that do not make direct reference to it, therefore application code change is not needed.
+A materialized view pre-computes, stores, and maintains its data Azure SQL Data Warehouse just like a table.
+There's no recomputation needed each time when a materialized view is used.
+That's why queries that use all or subset of the data in materialized views can get faster performance.
+Even better,  queries can use a materialized view without making direct reference to it, so there is no need for application code change.

 Most of the requirements on a standard view still apply to a materialized view.
 For details on materialized view syntax and other requirements, refer to [CREATE MATERIALIZED VIEW AS SELECT](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-materialized-view-as-select-transact-sql?view=azure-sqldw-latest).